Conjugacy languages in virtual graph products: Twisted conjugacy in RAAGs

-is a $\psi$-cyclic shift of an initial part of $V$.\\ If $|V^{'}| = 1$, then the corresponding $\psi$-cyclic shift will be referred to as a $\psi$-cyclic shift of an initial letter of $V$.
-Similarly if $|V^{''}| = 1$, then the corresponding $\psi$-cyclic shift will be referred to as a $\psi$-cyclic shift of a final letter of $V$. \\}

-\end{defn} \begin{rmk} We note that the Geod notation is unnecessary for length preserving automorphisms, since $\text{Geod}\left(\psi\left(v\right)\right) = \psi\left(v\right)$ for any geodesic $v \in X^{\ast}$.
-From now on, we will assume $\psi \in \mathrm{Aut}(\RAAG)$ is length preserving, and remove the Geod notation.
-This notation will be introduced again in \cref{sec:non length p}, where we will generalise \cref{cor:sequence} to all finite order automorphisms. \end{rmk} For brevity, we will use $\xleftrightarrow{\psi}$ to denote a $\psi$-cyclic shift of either a prefix or suffix.
+\end{defn} \comm{ \begin{rmk} We note that the Geod notation is unnecessary for length-preserving automorphisms, since $\text{Geod}\left(\psi\left(v\right)\right) = \psi\left(v\right)$ for any geodesic $v \in X^{\ast}$.
+From now on, we will assume $\psi \in \mathrm{Aut}(\RAAG)$ is length-preserving, and remove the Geod notation.
+This notation will be introduced again in \cref{sec:non length p}, where we will generalise \cref{cor:sequence} to all finite order automorphisms. \end{rmk}} For brevity, we will use $\xleftrightarrow{\psi}$ to denote a $\psi$-cyclic shift of either a prefix or suffix.
 The double arrow is necessary here since any $\psi$-cyclic shift can be reversed, i.e.

 Here is an example of how this operation works in practice. \begin{exmp} Let $A_{\Gamma} = F_{2} \times F_{2}$, and label the vertices of the defining graph as follows:

 Let $\psi \colon a \rightarrow b \rightarrow c \rightarrow d$ be a graph automorphism.
 Consider the geodesic word $w = ac^{-1}d$.
 We can compute the $\psi$-cyclic shift of the first and last letters as follows: